Fake Windows 11 24H2 Update Warning: Avoid This Lookalike Download as Microsoft Rolls Out April Patch

 Redmond, Washington, April 15, 2026, 07:11 PDT

-Malwarebytes said the bogus page used a typosquatted, or lookalike, web address and offered an 83-megabyte installer as a cumulative update, a bundled monthly patch.
-Stefan Dasic, a cybersecurity writer at the firm, called it a “typosquatted domain dressed up to look like an official Microsoft support page.”
+Malwarebytes flagged the fake page, noting it relied on a lookalike, or typosquatted, web address to fool visitors.
+The site pushed an 83-megabyte installer, claiming it was a cumulative update—a bundled monthly patch.
+Stefan Dasic, a cybersecurity writer at Malwarebytes, described it as “typosquatted domain dressed up to look like an official Microsoft support page.”
 Malwarebytes